Beyond equivalent circuit representations in nonlinear systems with inherent memory: Discussion

 and

-Both components depend on frequency and this emerges from the charging or trapping retardation of nonequilibrium carriers contributing to the conductance.
-However this kind of functional dependence has been the source of erroneous interpretations, mainly when the reactive component is incorrectly ascribed to a dielectric modulation of a capacitance within the system, which is not the case.
+This Lorenzian functional dependence in Eqs.~\ref{resist} and~\ref{react} characterizes the system ability to accept or release nonequilibrium carriers and is not related to a dielectric modulation.

 The resulting impedance analysis for $m=1$ is depicted in Figures~\ref{Figure4} (a) and (b) for generation and trapping sites, respectively.
 The step-like behavior in the logarithmic frequency scale appears at $\omega \tau=1/2$ (half step height) that matches the condition for maximum hysteresis area reported in Ref.~\citenum{LopezRichard2022} for Type II memristive responses.
-The size of the step, in turn, depends on the carrier mobility, the even component of the generation/trapping efficiency, $\sigma_{e}$, the relaxation time, and voltage amplitude, contained within $S$.
-Given the dependence of $S$ on $\tau$, the steps in the left panels scale as $\Re{1/Z_{(1)}}\propto \tau$, while in the middle as $\Im{1/Z_{(1)}}\omega^{-1}\propto \tau^2$.
-More importantly, the reactive components in Eq.~\ref{react} can be positive or negative according to the sign of $\sigma_e$ and even change sign if $C\neq 0$ leading to the deceptive labels of negative capacitance or inductive contributions with nonmagnetic origin.
+The height of the step, in turn, depends on the carrier mobility, the even component of the generation/trapping efficiency, $\sigma_{e}$, the relaxation time, and voltage amplitude, contained within $S$.
+Given the dependence of $S$ on $\tau$, the steps in the left panels scale as $\text{Re}(1/Z_{(1)})\propto \tau$, while in the middle as $\text{Im}(1/Z_{(1)})\omega^{-1}\propto \tau^2$.
+More importantly, the reactive components in Eq.~\ref{react} can be positive or negative according to the sign of $\sigma_e$ and may even change sign if $C\neq 0$ resulting in the perceived labels of negative capacitance or inductive contributions of nonmagnetic origin.
 This can also be identified in the corresponding Nyquist's maps, where arrows point to the frequency growth direction.
 These are very common figures found in metamaterials with memory traces.
 They have been labeled in the literature as traces of negative or positive capacitance~\cite{Jonscher1986,Ershov1998,MoraSero2006,Li2013,Ebadi2019} because of the resemblance to the semicircular $RC$ maps, or instead as inductive-like responses~\cite{Joshi2020,Priyadarshani2021,Gonzales2022}, for analogous reasons.